Subaru Impreza Vs Legacy: Which AWD Sedan is Right for You?

 Bottom Line: Both cars up the safety game with EyeSight but Legacy takes it to the next level with lane centering and the DriverFocus facial recognition software.
 This, in addition to the nifty 11.6-inch tablet, hands the W to Legacy in the technology department.

-Impreza: Subaru has long been the purveyor of odd-looking machines, to the point they have occasionally poked fun at themselves through shrewd advertising.
-The 2019 Impreza does a decent job of not out-weirding the competition, with a snazzy set of headlights bookending a corporate grille that features a chrome spear.
+Impreza: Subaru has long been the purveyor of odd-looking machines, to the point it has occasionally poked fun at itself through shrewd advertising.
+The Impreza does a decent job of not out-weirding the competition, with a snazzy set of headlights bookending a corporate grille that features a chrome spear.
 Five-door versions appear to have taken posture lessons from the Hunchback of Notre Dame but that criticism can be levelled at just about any compact hatch.

-Legacy: Fresh for 2020, the Legacy does a good job of not looking like a science project, offering appropriately chunky styling and an array of attractive colors.
+Legacy: Fresh for the 2020 model year, the Legacy does a good job of not looking like a science project, offering appropriately chunky styling and an array of attractive colors.
 This includes in the interior, where one will find a Tesla-esque tablet and the option to fit attractive brown leather trappings.
 A bodyline crease along its flanks, like that in the Impreza, would be welcome.

 Bottom Line: This is a toss up, simply because it is like choosing between a green pepper and a red pepper.
 The Legacy’s interior seals the deal for this author, with its dandy integration of a huge infotainment screen.
 Outwardly, though, it’s as personal a choice as selecting amongst a variety of brown L.L.
 Bean hiking boots.